What Is Health Information Management? The Intersection of Health, Business and IT

 Health information management (HIM) is the practice of acquiring, analyzing and protecting digital medical information vital to quality patient care.
-As technology applications in all sectors of healthcare grow—professionals are needed to help integrate and support them.
-The role is basically a mashup of business, health science, and information technology (IT).
+As technology applications in all sectors of healthcare grow, professionals are needed to help integrate and support them.
+The role is basically a mashup of business, health science and information technology (IT).

 What do HIM professionals do?

-Where do HIM professionals work?
+Where do health information management professionals work?

 Expertise in HIM is pretty versatile when it comes to the settings where it can be applied.
 Health information management professionals can oversee the healthcare information systems and EHR operations in hospitals or any medical facility.
 You could also find them working for insurance companies, taking charge of their systems to ensure accurate billing and efficient information exchanges with the patients and providers.

 HIM professionals can also find careers in state and local government, especially in public health arenas.
 Pharmaceutical companies and social service organizations also need these experts to keep their patient information organized and secure.